-Outlook for 2021
+Outlook for 2022

-The Group continues to takes a long-term view to managing and investing in the business aiming to deliver sustainable profitability, to be the most trusted and ethical financial services group, and to evolve our business for the greater good of society and to make a positive impact on people's lives.
+The Group continues to take a long-term view to managing and investing in the business aiming to deliver sustainable profitability, to be the most trusted and ethical financial services group, and to evolve our business for the greater good of society and to make a positive impact on people's lives.
+Since 2014, the Group has given over £150m to good causes and is now aiming to donate a cumulative £250m to good causes by the end of 2025.